supahero1/diep.io/multibox/README.md

 You can hide the menu anytime by once again pressing the master key.
 The master key will be locked for use in any keybinds to not create a mess.

+### Bypassing the 2 IP limit

+Normally, no one can join a diep.io server with more than 2 tanks at the same time.
+That can be easily bypassed though, with a VPN that will change your IP (but also increase ping, so never use VPN on your master tab).
+Many VPNs don't work due to the game not being that dumb, but a few do, including Hoxx VPN.
+It is available for most browsers.
+It has limited bandwidth though, which means you cannot use it 24/7.
+If you waste the bandwidth by, for instance, running the VPN on youtube or any other bandwidth-hungry site (not diep.io), you will lose access to the VPN for 24h.
+Run it ONLY on diep.io tabs.
+Note that if you turn it on, every new tab you open will automatically have it on too.

+Steps:

+1. First, level up your master tank without a VPN,

+2. Your next tab will be using your IP too, so dedicate it to something important like a feeding tank on other color in the server (if you need it),

+3. In the Hoxx VPN menu, pick a location closest to you and level up 2 more tabs,

+4. Turn off Hoxx VPN and pick a different location to receive a new IP for more tanks (come back to step 3).

 # 4. Features
 ### 1. Pick AFK location: